Skip to additional navigation Skip to content

 If you don’t already have an accepted form of photo ID, or you’re not sure whether your photo ID still looks like you, you can apply for a free voter ID document, known as a Voter Authority Certificate.

 You need to be registered to vote before you apply for a Voter Authority Certificate.
 If you are not registered to vote already, you can register online.
-The deadline to register to vote for this election is 11:59pm on Tuesday 18 June.
+The deadline to register to vote for this election is 11:59pm on Monday 6 July.

-You can apply for a Voter Authority Certificate online
+You can apply for a Voter Authority Certificate online.

 Alternatively, you can complete a paper application form and send this to the Electoral Services team.
 If you need any help applying for a Voter Authority Certificate or want to request an application form, contact the Electoral Services team by emailing elections@rushcliffe.gov.uk or calling 0115 981 9911.

-The deadline to apply for a Voter Authority Certificate for use at this election is 5pm on Wednesday 26 June, but you should apply as soon as possible in case we need to check any details with you.
+The deadline to apply for a Voter Authority Certificate for use at this election is 5pm on Tuesday 14 July, but you should apply as soon as possible in case we need to check any details with you.

 What information do I need to give when I apply for a Voter Authority Certificate?